nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

-### Searching a student
+### Searching for a student

-1. Searching a student while all students are being shown
+1. Searching for a student while all students are being shown.
    1. Prerequisites: List all students using the `list` command.
 Multiple students in the list.
    1. Test case: `search n/yeoh alex t/math`<br>
       Expected: Displays a list of students with names (case insensitive) `alex yeoh` or `alex` or `yeoh alex` or students with subject `math`.
    1. Test case: `search t/math t/phys`<br>
       Expected: Displays a list of students with subjects `phys`, because only the last occurrence of the parameter will be taken into account.
    1. Test case: `search n/`<br>
       Expected: No student is displayed.
 Error details shown in the status message.
 Status bar remains the same.
    1. Other incorrect search commands to try: `search`, `search s/`, `search s/ t/`, `search x` (where x is any keyword)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+1. Searching for a student not displayed while a search result is displayed
+   1. Prerequisites: Search for students using the `search t/math` command.
+Zero to multiple students with `math` subject displayed in the list.
+   1. Test case: `search t/phys`<br>
+      Expected: Displays a list of students with subject `phy`.
+   1. Test case: `search s/xyz`<br>
+      Expected: Displays a list of students with school names with `xyz` (case insensitive),

+<a href="#table-of-contents"> <button>Back to Table of Contents </button></a>

+### Viewing the Schedule

+1. Viewing the schedule while all students are being shown.
+  1. Prerequisites: List all students using the `list` command.
+Multiple students in the list.
+  1. Test case: `schedule`<br>
+     Expected: Opens up the schedule window.
+  1. Test case: `schedulexyz`<br>
+     Expected: No schedule window pops up.
+Error details shown in the status message.
+Status bar remains the same.
+  1. Other incorrect search commands to try: `schedule*`, `schedulex` <br>
+     Expected: Similar to previous.
+1. Viewing the schedule window while adding or editing student contact.
+  1. Prerequisites: Open up the schedule window using `schedule` command.
+All lessons displayed in the schedule window.
+  1. Test case: Enter `add n/Sara p/91111111 le/monday 1800` to add a contact named Sara with a lesson on Monday 1800.
+     Then enter `schedule`.<br>
+     Expected: Focuses on the schedule window is updated with a new lesson on Monday 1800, and `Sara` name is there.
+  1. Test case: Enter `list` to display all the contacts.
+Enter `edit X le/monday 2000` (X is the index of Sara's contact) to edit the lesson to Monday 2000.
+Then enter `schedule`.<br>
+     Expected: Focuses on the schedule window which is updated with a new lesson with `Sara` on Monday 2000, and the lesson on Monday 1800 is removed.
+1. Viewing the schedule window while schedule window is already opened.
+   1. Prerequisites: Open up the schedule window using `schedule` command.
+Change focus to TutorsPet window.
+   1. Test case: `schedule` <br>
+   1. Expected: Focuses back on the schedule window.

 <a href="#table-of-contents"> <button>Back to Table of Contents </button></a>